 Patents and other proprietary rights are very valuable to the Company, even though the patent positions of biotechnology companies may be uncertain and involve complex legal and factual issues.
-The Company has no assurance that any of its patent applications will result in the issuance of any patents.
-Even issued patents may not provide the Company with a competitive advantage against competitors with similar technologies, or who have designed around the Company's patents.
-Furthermore, the Company's patents may be struck down if challenged.
-Intellectual property laws do not protect intellectual property to the same extent from one country to another.
+The Company has no assurance that any of its

 Because of the substantial length of time and expense associated with developing new products, the pharmaceutical, medical device, and biotechnology industries place considerable importance on obtaining patent protection for new technologies, products, and processes.
 The Company's policy is to file patent applications to protect inventions, technology, and improvements that are important to the development of our business and with respect to the application of our products and technologies to the treatment of a number of disease indications.
 The Company's policy also includes regular reviews related to the development of each technology and product in light of its intellectual property protection, with the goal of protecting all key research and developments by patent.